griffithlab/genviz.org/_posts/0003-03-01-tvti_GenVisR.md

 ### adding clinical data

 As with many other [GenVisR](https://bioconductor.org/packages/release/bioc/html/GenVisR.html) functions we can add a heatmap of clinical data via the parameter `clinData` which expects a data frame with column names "sample", "variable", and "value".
 A subset of the clinical data is available to download [here](http://genomedata.org/gen-viz-workshop/GenVisR/FL_ClinicalData.tsv), go ahead and load it into R. The clinical data contains information for all samples in the experiment however we are only interested in the discovery cohort, the next step then is to subset our clinical data to only those samples in our main plot.

- The clinical data for this cohort is available in supplemental table S1 from the ["follicular lymphoma"](http://www.bloodjournal.org/content/129/4/473/tab-figures-only?sso-checked=true) manuscript.
-You can download a tsv file of this data [here](http://genomedata.org/gen-viz-workshop/GenVisR/FL_ClinicalData.tsv).
+From there we can use [melt()](https://www.rdocumentation.org/packages/reshape2/versions/1.4.2/topics/melt) to coerce the data frame into the required "long" format and add the clinical data to the proportions plot with the `clinData` parameter.
+In order to more closely match the manuscript figure we will also define a custom color pallette and set the number of columns in the legend with the parameters `clinVarCol` and `clinLegCol` respectively.

 ```R
 # read in the clinical data